-Detailed, granular access rights management capabilities allow you to configure the exact user permissions you need to support segregation of duties, rule of least privilege, and organizational security standards.
+Detailed, granular access rights allow you to configure the exact user permissions you need to support segregation of duties, rule of least privilege, and organizational security standards.

-Servergraph supports integration with Microsoft Active Directory for user account and access rights management.
-This allows your organizational security policies, including password and other authentication standards, to apply to Servergraph application access.
+Rocket® Servergraph supports integration with Microsoft Active Directory for user account and access rights management.
+This logical groupings your organizational security policies, including password and other authentication standards, to apply to Servergraph application access.

-Within the application, Servergraph offers detailed, customizable role-based access permissions that can be associated with your various users and backup systems.
+Within the application Servergraph offers detailed, customizable role-based access permissions that can be associated with your various users and backup systems.
 Each user can be assigned to one or more “Scopes” that grant access to specific backup processes, devices, reports, and functions.
-This allows you to restrict users to only the data and actions necessary to perform their job function, and supports specialized roles just as application administrator, report reviewer, or auditor, all of which can be further restricted to only certain elements of your backup environment.
+This allows you to restrict users to only the data and actions necessary to perform their job function, and supports specialized roles such as application administrator, report reviewer, or auditor—all of which can be further restricted to only certain elements of your backup environment.

 System administration is further segregated from the application and is only accessible to users with the administrative maintenance client application.